speedyfriend67/Swifile-FileManager/README.md

 Clone this repository.
 Run [ipabuild.sh](ipabuild.sh) and you will get a tipa after that.

-Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore.
+Send the file to your phone (probably on macOS just use AirDrop), install with TrollStore(1 or 2).

 Or you can setup Theos and run: